 Well this is the argument I will get most joy in eviscerating, and doing it in a way that few other people will have the balls to do.
 I can make this argument because I have believed, with every fiber of my being–all through my adult life, what we all should have been doing for the last decades.
 The facts have long since proven that I am right.
 So this is my response to such old fossils:

 Why have you been allowed to drive a fossil vehicle free of the consequences of your demand for such a vehicle?
-Why should you not pay for the costs you create in creating an unnecessary demand for oil–that achieved the following:
+Why should you not pay for the costs you create in creating totally unnecessary demand for oil–the consequences of such a myopic outlook have been the following:

 - Pollutes the planet, spewing sickness, and inducing smog